The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

 On the other hand, T. Hyt\"{o}nen and E. Vuorinen \cite{HyVu} have made two challenging conjectures regarding extensions to weighted $L^{p}$ norms, $ 1<p<\infty $, that involve \emph{quadratic} testing, Muckenhoupt, and weak boundedness conditions, described in a moment.

-The purpose of this paper is to prove both of the conjectures of Hyt\"{o}nen and Vuorinen in the special case that $\frac{4}{3}<p<4$ and the measures $ \sigma $ and $\omega $ share no point masses, and to give a slight improvement of the second conjecture in this setting, thus completing a first step toward a two-weight $L^{p}$ theory for the Hilbert transform.
+The purpose of this paper is to prove two weaker variants of the conjectures of Hyt\"{o}nen and Vuorinen in the special case that $\frac{4}{3}<p<4$ and the measures $\sigma $ and $\omega $ share no point masses, and to give a slight improvement of the second variant in this setting, thus completing a first step toward a two-weight $L^{p}$ theory for the Hilbert transform.
 We remark that there is only one place in the proof where the restriction $p<4$ arises, namely in Lemma \ref{final level} that plays a supporting role in bounding the \emph{stopping form} at the end of the paper.
-There is also just one place where the restriction to measures without common point masses is used, namely in controlling refined quadratic functional energy by testing conditions, which is needed to control the $\func{far}$ form.
-As a consequence of these observations, we will state all of our other supporting results for $1<p<\infty $ and general measures when possible.
-The section on Concluding Remarks at the end of the paper sheds some light on why our methods fail to obtain the full range $1<p<\infty $ and the case when the measures share point masses.
+When possible we will state and prove our supporting results for $1<p<\infty $ and general measures, but for simplicity we assume in our theorems that the $\sigma $ and $\omega $ share no common point masses.
 Here are two open problems weaker than the full conjectures of Hyt\"{o}nen and Vuorinen.
+Of course we can ask for inclusion of the necessary extended energy conditions in these two problems as well.

 \begin{problem} Do the conjectures of Hyt\"{o}nen and Vuorinen hold for measures \emph{with} common point masses when $\frac{4}{3}<p<4$? \end{problem}

 \begin{problem} Do the conjectures of Hyt\"{o}nen and Vuorinen hold for measures \emph{ without} common point masses when $1<p<\infty $? \end{problem}